2023 Guide to the Australian Minimum Wage for Employees

-If you are under an award, the percentage of the industry-specific minimum wage you get paid may be different.
-For example, as of 1st February 2021, a level 1 junior employee under the age of 16 covered by the General Retail Industry Award is entitled to a minimum hourly rate of $8.92.
+If you are under an award, the percentage of the industry-specific minimum wage you are paid may be different.
+For example, as of 1 July 2023, a level 1 junior employee under the age of 16 covered by the General Retail Industry Award is entitled to a minimum hourly rate of $11.13.
 This rate is calculated at 45% of the national minimum wage.

 Minimum wage for apprentices

-An apprentice is an employee undergoing a formal training contract with their employer through a Registered Training Organisation.
-If you're an apprentice, the Australian minimum wage applicable to you depends on several factors, including:
+An apprentice is an employee who has a formal training contract with their employer through a Registered Training Organisation (RTO).
+If you're an apprentice, the Australian minimum wage that applies to you depends on several factors, including:

-- what level of your apprenticeship you are on (apprenticeships are tiered).
+what level of apprenticeship you are on (apprenticeships are tiered).

 When an apprentice moves to the next level of their apprenticeship they are entitled to a higher minimum wage.
 Moving to the next level of an apprenticeship is done in one of two ways, depending on which award it's under: